Wa people: Post World War II

-The international border that had been defined between Burma and China made that the Wa people were divided between the two countries.
+The international border that had been defined between Burma and China left the Wa people divided between the two countries.
 The Wa regions in Burma were largely left alone until the 1950s, when remnants of Chiang Kai-shek's National Revolutionary Army fled the 1949 Chinese Communist Revolution.
 A decade and a half later, the region was under the influence of the Communist Party of Burma, which was very active in the area.
-During that time opium cultivation and sales grew and the ancient traditional life became disrupted, but also an administrative system that collected revenue and maintained a significant armed force, as well as a rudimentary infrastructure, ushered the Wa region into the modern era.
+During that time, opium cultivation and sales grew and the ancient traditional life became disrupted, but an administrative system that collected revenue and maintained a significant armed force, as well as a rudimentary infrastructure, ushered the Wa region into the modern era.

 In 1989 the Wa authorities expelled the Burma Communist Party and negotiated a cease-fire with the then leader of Burma's military junta Khin Nyunt.
 They founded the United Wa State Army and United Wa State Party with a centralized command.
 In return for agreeing to the ban of poppy cultivation and opium production the region experienced a massive influx of international development aid.
 The Wa Special Region 2 was created within the northeastern Shan State, with its de facto capital in Pangkham.

 Military activity and drug production

 The United Wa State Army was one of the world's largest narco-armies, with up to 10,000 men under arms.
-Until 1996 the UWSA was involved in a conflict against the Mong Tai Army which suited the objectives of the Tatmadaw in the area.
-During this conflict the Wa army occupied areas close to the Thai border, ending up with the control of two separate swathes of territory north and south of Kengtung.
-In 1999 when the Burmese military requested the Wa fighters to return to the northern area the UWSA refused.
+Until 1996, the UWSA was involved in a conflict against the Mong Tai Army which suited the objectives of the Tatmadaw in the area.
+During this conflict, the Wa army occupied areas close to the Thai border, ending up with the control of two separate swathes of territory north and south of Kengtung.
+In 1999, when the Burmese military requested the Wa fighters to return to the northern area the UWSA refused.

 During the 1990s the areas controlled by the UWSA were involved in heroin production.
 During the 2000s, the United Wa State Army shifted focus into amphetamine production.
-Records of official seizures compiled by the United Nations suggest that in 2006 Myanmar was the source of half of Asia's methamphetamine, known in Thailand as yaba, and some experts believe that most drug labs are in areas under Wa control.
+Records of official seizures compiled by the United Nations suggest that in 2006 Myanmar was the source of half of Asia's methamphetamine, known in Thailand as yaba, and some experts postulate that most drug labs are in areas under Wa control.